-In response to the first question: "do political parties keep their campaign promises once elected?" our review of 21 cases in 18 separate published studies reveals that parties fulfill 67 percent of their promises on average.
+In response to the first question: "do political parties keep their campaign promises once elected?" our review of 21 cases in 18 separate published studies reveals that parties fulfill 67% of their promises on average.
 Contrary to popular belief, political parties are reliable promise keepers.
 Why people underestimate the capacity of political parties to keep their election promises remains an open research question.
 But it is reasonable to conjecture that this is due in part to a bias in media coverage of how parties keep their promises.
 Stories of broken party promises on a few important issues have considerably more readership appeal and salience in the public than the coverage of pledges fulfilled on many less important issues.

-Our positive finding does not go without the important caveats.
-One is the wide variation in the rate of pledge fulfillment by political parties, from a minimum of 45 per cent (Elling, 1979, on the state of Wisconsin) to a maximum of 85 per cent (Royed, 1996, on Great Britain) and a standard deviation of 10.3 percentage points.
+Our positive finding does not go without important caveats.
+One is the wide variation in the rate of pledge fulfillment by political parties, from a minimum of 45% (Elling 1979, in the state of Wisconsin) to a maximum of 85% (Royed 1996, in Britain) and a standard deviation of 10.3 percentage points.
 Clearly, some parties tend to keep their electoral promises more than others.
-Although this chapter was intended as a literature review, not a meta-analysis, we cannot resist noticing two interesting regularities in the data of table 1 that shed light on the question of what factors determine the rate of pledge fulfillment.
+Although this chapter was intended as a literature review, not a meta-analysis, we cannot resist noticing two interesting regularities in the data of table 5.1 that shed light on the question of what factors determine the rate of pledge fulfillment.
 The first noticeable pattern is institutional.
-The pattern contrasts US cases with a low average rate of fulfilled promises (65 per cent) and cases from Great Britain and Canada (Quebec included) with a significantly higher average rate of pledges fulfilled (74 per cent).
-Although we cannot be sure in the absence of a multivariate statistical test, it is reasonable to conjecture that, other things being equal, parliamentary regimes, like the Westminster systems of Great Britain and Canada, positively influence the likelihood that political parties keep their electoral promises once elected because they give the government the latitude to do so.
+The pattern contrasts US cases with a low average rate of fulfilled promises (65%) and cases from Britain and Canada (Quebec included) with a significantly higher average rate of pledges fulfilled (74%).
+Although we cannot be sure in the absence of a multivariate statistical test, it is reasonable to conjecture that, other things being equal, parliamentary regimes like the Westminster systems of Britain and Canada, positively influence the likelihood that political parties keep their electoral promises once elected because they give the government the latitude to do so.
 By contrast, separation of powers in a presidential regime like the US limits the latitude of the executive to keep its promises, and would therefore have a negative effect on the rate of pledge fulfillment.6